➡️ Hidden Fields is available to customers on the Analyze Tier or higher.

 ▸ New Categories: If you include a value for a categorical field that doesn't already exist on your survey, it will be added as a new option.

-▸ Pricing Plan: While the Hidden Fields link is visible to all users, it will only collect and store data if your survey is on the Accelerate tier or higher.
+▸ Pricing Plan: While the Hidden Fields link is visible to all users, it will only collect and store data if your survey is on the Analyze tier or higher.